Prepare for the Placement Test

 - Don't be concerned if others finish before you do.
 Everyone has a highly individualized test and people finish at different times.

 Each test (literacy and math) can be taken twice.
 You must wait a minimum of one day before retesting in literacy and math.
-The writing retest can be taken the same day and requires a 250-350 word writing sample.
+The writing retest can be taken the same day and requires a proctored 250-350 word writing sample with a standard time limit of 90 minutes.
 Writing sample results are available in five to seven business days.